Brothers plead guilty in North Carolina deputy's shooting death

 First-degree murder can be punished by the death penalty in North Carolina.
 Freeman said Tuesday that getting Alder Marin-Sotelo back to North Carolina required prosecutors to take capital punishment off the table.
 Otherwise, she said, “if there was ever a capital case, this is the type of case that certainly would have been.”

-Mignon Perkins, Byrd's sister, told the court before sentencing that her brother “was one of the most amazing people you have ever known.”
+Byrd’s sister, identified by Freeman as Mignon Perkins, told the court before sentencing that her brother “was one of the most amazing people you have ever known.”
 Byrd joined the sheriff's office in 2009.

 “You have stolen my happiness.
 You have stolen my joy," Perkins told the defendants.
 "I’m a godly woman, but I will never forgive you for taking my brother from me."

-Through an interpreter, Arturo Marin-Sotelo said he was sorry for what happened and still asked for the sister's forgiveness because, he said, he could do nothing else.
+Through an interpreter, Arturo Marin-Sotelo apologized in court for what had happened and still asked for the sister's forgiveness because, he said, he could do nothing else.
+Alder Marin-Sotelo did not speak at the hearing.

 Freeman said Alder Marin-Sotelo's cellphone placed him at the crime scene during the shooting.
 She said evidence backed up Arturo Marin-Sotelo's statement to police that the brothers had driven to a Wake County field to hunt for deer.